MichelleGri/Hangman-Revolution/README.md

 [GitHub Repo](https://github.com/MichelleGri/hangman-revolution)

-The Hangman Revolution is the classic hangman game based on movie titles.
-The game aims to create an engaging and entertaining environment for the player to enjoy themselves.
-It is coded with Python and is played on terminal on Heroku.
-The game asks the player to enter letters from A to Z and try to guess the movie title.
+Hangman Revolution is a classic hangman game based on movies.
+The game aims to create an engaging and entertaining environment for the players.
+It is coded with Python and is played on the terminal on Heroku.
+The aim of the game is to guess the hidden movie title before 6 lives run out and the hangman drawing is completed.

-The target audience for this game are people from 18 years and over who have an interest in movies and playing simple and classic games.
-It challenges and tests the players' knowledge of movie titles.
+The target audience for this game are people from 18 years and over who have an interest in movies and playing simple classic games.
+It challenges and tests the players' knowledge of popular movies.

 ![Hangman Revolution](images/hangman-revolution.PNG)